jia1/jia1.github.io/content/posts/quick-go-3.md

   // Slice of length 0
   var z []float64
-  // Slice of length 5 but is associated with an array of length 10 a := make([]float64, 5, 10)
+  // Slice of length 5 but associated with an array of length 10 a := make([]float64, 5, 10)
   b := x[0:5]
   c := x[:5]